 RF 35mm f/1.8 Macro: 35mm, f/1.8, 1/3200s, ISO 100

-The electronic viewfinder on the EOS RP is also really nice, though not as large nor as high-res as the EVF on the EOS R. The EVF here is only a 0.39-inch OLED screen with 2.36-million dots of resolution, whereas the EOS R used 0.5-inch OLED display with 3.69 million dots.
+The electronic viewfinder on the EOS RP is not as large nor as high-res as the EVF on the EOS R, but it is quite nice.
+The EVF here is only a 0.39-inch OLED screen with 2.36-million dots of resolution, whereas the EOS R used 0.5-inch OLED display with 3.69 million dots.
 The EVF on the RP isn't extremely large (0.70x magnification), but it's large enough and crisp and generally works very well.
 By default, the EOS RP sets the refresh rate to 60fps or "Smooth" as the menu says.
 This uses more battery power, but offers a smoother, more lag-free, more real-time shooting experience.
 You can, however, set the EVF to a power saving mode, but that drops the refresh rate significantly, creating a noticeably laggy, stuttering experience.
-Unless you're in dire need of saving battery life, I'd recommend keeping it on the "Smooth" EVF setting.
+Unless you're in dire need of saving battery life, we'd recommend keeping it on the "Smooth" EVF setting.

 RF 24-105mm f/4L IS: 105mm, f/5, 1/1250s, ISO 100